newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 - Ergonomics
 - Consumer Product Design

-One conclusion we can draw is that our background in psychology has given us insight in to user behavior and our mastery of media-technology has given us insight into the the design process.
+Our background in psychology has given us insight in to user behavior and our mastery of media-technology has given us insight into the the design process.

-## A look at a working history
+## A look at our working history

-We had a job as a Choreographer for the Musical Hair.
+We believe that everything we've done contributes to what we do presently, regardless of how idiosyncratic.
+We had a job as a Choreographer for the Musical Hair, for example.

 We have been ergonomist at Dutch steel producer Hoogovens.
 Ergonomists are scientists who study humans' physical interaction with its surroundings.